rogervila/global-namespace/README.md

 # Global Namespace

-This library provides a namespace for functions that dare called globally, like PHP Built-in functions.
+This library provides a namespace for functions that are called globally, like PHP Built-in functions.

-This might sound weird, so let me introduce an example to try to show what it can do.
+This might sound weird, so let me introduce an example to show what it can do.

 ## Example